textpattern/textpattern.github.io/development/public-side-plugin-tutorial.md

 }
 ~~~

 Save the code and enable the plugin.
-There you go, your first plugin.
+There you go, your first plugin tag.

 Your new Textpattern tag is now ready for use.
 Give it a try.
 Add `<txp:abc_hello_world />` in a Textpattern *page*, *form*, or even in an *article*.
 If you have enabled [short-tags](/tags/tag-basics/core-short-tags) you can use the shorthand `<abc::hello_world />` instead.